amv/node-api-lambda-reverse-string/README.md

         }
     }

-On success calls "done" with a null error and a JSON struct:
+On success calls "done" with a null error and the reversed string:

-    {
-        "string" : "gnirts ycnaf ym"
+    "gnirts ycnaf ym"
-    }

 On error calls "done" with an error: